How to Stick to Your Plan Until You Succeed

 Accountability

-• Work with a coach.
-As an accountability coach and mentor for students, I know that working with someone can be amazing.
-I had a mentor when I completed my MA, and that relationship helped me stay focused and on task.
-Knowing that there was someone I could talk to about my work helped enormously.
-I don't offer many 1-1 spots now, but you can email to check my availability here.
+- Work with a coach.
+As an accountability coach and mentor for students, I know teffective it can be to work with someone when focused on a goal.
+When I completed my MA, my mentor helped me stay focused and on task.
+Knowing someone was there to discuss my work, share challenges and ideas helped enormously.

-• Find an accountability buddy.
-Connecting with others who are also working on the same or similar things is another great way to stay motivated.
-There's something amazing about connecting with others who get where your head's at, that's both reassuring and motivating.
+- Find an accountability buddy.
+Partnering with someone who is also working towards similar things is another great way to stay motivated.

-• Join an accountability group.
-As per the above, accountability groups is a great way to connect with others who are also working towards their goals.
-But be mindful that it doesn't become distracting!
+- Join an accountability group.
+As per the above, accountability groups are a great way to connect with others who are also working towards their goals.
+But be mindful that it doesn't become a distraction!

 Mindset Focus

-Working towards goals can feel scary!
-You're walking into the unknown where uncertainty is a big part of it, and the uncertainty tends to be where the fear or worry grows.
+Working towards goals can feel scary and uncomfortable!
+You're stepping into the unknown, where uncertainty can lead to fear or self-doubt.

 It's about not giving up, and instead looking for practical solutions.
-Embracing a solution-focused mindset will help you build resilience and the confidence to keep moving forward.
+A solution-focused mindset will help you build resilience and confidence.
+It's sending a message to yourself that you can adapt and keep moving forward.

 Tools, Resources & Support